 This course is designed to provide intermediate level training in skills required to create scripts for film, television, or theatre.
 Techniques of writing and marketing scripts are explored.

-FILM STUDIES 30, Production Planning for Film and Video 3 units Transfer: CSU • Advisory: Film Studies 20.
+FILM 30, Production Planning for Film and Video

-Formerly Cinema 3, Production Planning for Film and Video.
+Advisory: Film Studies 20.

 This course is designed for students who are interested in transforming a creative concept into a practical production plan.
 By viewing, discussing, and analyzing scripts, television, and film, students will learn skills necessary to start production of a film or video.

-FILM STUDIES 31, Introduction to Digital Filmmaking 3 units Transfer: CSU • Prerequisite: None.
+FILM 31, Introduction to Digital Filmmaking 3 units Transfer: CSU

-This is an introductory, hands-on course covering the basic techniques of digital filmmaking, Topics will include the theory and practice of visualization, camera technique, lighting, sound recording, directing, and other fundamentals of producing a short film in the digital video medium.
-Students will engage in various filming exercises, as well as in group and individual projects.
+This is an introductory course covering both the basic techniques of digital filmmaking and of critical appreciation, while emphasizing students' personal and creative expression.
+Topics will include the theory and practice of visualization, the grammar of cinematic storytelling, the aesthetics of various film movements, camera technique, lighting, sound recording, directing, and other fundamentals related to learning the craft of digital filmmaking.
+Students will engage in critical appreciation and individual and group analysis of movies, as well as in filming exercises under the direct and continuous supervision of their instructor.

-FILM STUDIES 32, Advanced Digital Filmmaking
+FILM 32, Advanced Digital Filmmaking

-3 units

-Transfer: CSU

-• Prerequisite: Film Studies 31.
+- Prerequisite: Film Studies 31. - Corequisite: Film 32L.